Akko Israel is an ancient-modern port city in the north of Israel.

 And when you get tired, stop and enjoy some of the best Arab cuisine in Israel.

-Entrance to the Crusade Capital of Akko is still defended by a huge fortress built by the Hospitaliers Order.
+The entrance to the Crusade Capital of Akko is still defended by a huge fortress built by the Hospitaliers Order.

-It all looks like the Hospitaliers Knights just left the place and will be back in a minute!
+All the Crusader ruins are remarkably well-preserved.
+So much so that it looks like the Hospitaliers Knights just left the place and will be back in a minute!

 Discovered just over twenty years ago, the secret Templars Tunnel running 1,150 feet (350 meters) leads from Akko to the Templar Fortress.

 This is the path through which the Templers smuggled out their treasures when Acre was on fire in the 13th century.